ajpieroni/bert-eat-dog-world/README.md

 will install the necessary requirements, fit the model, and kick you right into the process of active learning!
 When you're finished annotating just exit with
 <ctrl+c> and the model will be saved automatically in your folder as
-`model.pkl`.
+`model.pkl`, with the program also then printing metrics for both the test set and unseen data (if provided).
 Running the program again with the same command should import the model instead, allowing you to continue with the process of active learning.

 ```bash
 pip3 install -r requirements.txt